Updated Feb. 28, 2017

 Starting April 1, 2017, Metro will require similar test results for asbestos for the following list of construction materials, in addition to those listed above:

-- Surfacing materials for interior wall and ceiling systems: textured surfacing material that covers the entire surface of the wall and/or ceiling system such as trowel-applied, skim or brown coats, and orange peel texture
+- Surfacing materials for interior wall and ceiling systems: textured surfacing material that covers the entire surface of the wall and/or ceiling system such as trowel-applied and skim or brown coats

 - Insulation: block, boiler and spray-applied sink undercoating